-Confused about how long and how often to breastfeed your baby?
+Confused about how long to breastfeed your baby each time?
 Wondering whether you should put her on a schedule, wait for her to cry, or wake her up?
 If you're new to breastfeeding, you probably have questions.
 Lactation expert Kathy Kuhn has the answers.

 How often should I breastfeed my baby?